How Do I Know If I'm A Poet?

 culture and time, our civilization.
 Here is your chance to

-contribute YOUR perspective of these images that future
+contribute YOUR perspective of these images that

 generations will read and perhaps better understand who